Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 It worked when I was testing it however when I implement the code into main.js with other functions, it didn’t work properly.
 I compared all the code which worked and didn’t work and discovered that initMap(lat, lng) function in displayCountryInfo was causing an issue.
 (I discovered it by making it in active)
 I checked chrome dev tools to see what the issue was and saw that is not defined, though when there is no initMap function, it is defined and works.
 Therefore, to solve the issue, I first created another function to retrieve data from REST Countries just for getCountries and showCountries functions.
 This worked as far as I’m concerned however I felt this wasn’t the most efficient way of solving the issue so though about for a while and came up with an idea of using setTimeout() method to get the function of initMap delayed, although this would cause a delay of showing google maps on countreis.html so wanted to minimise the delay.
 I put the delaying time of 3000 ms and worked fine, tried 1000 ms  and worked as well and put 0 ms and still worked so I decided to leave it 0 ms to minimise the delaying time of showing google maps but still country name shows as a text

+Draft: Invalid lat and lng valuables.

+Draft: google note defined issue on console log of index.html.
+Tried to put google map script first but caused another issue that there is not tag with map id.
+I wasn't able to solve the issue so contacted tutor support.
+The way it was suggested work but it made the function inactive.
+Talked to the mentor for solution in the meeting but wasn't able to fix the issue.
+Contacted tutor support again and the got suggestions either to create separate js files, that doesn't include google maps api but as some of js code are shared, I asked him which one is best practice (either to create two js files or leave the error on the log that doesn't cause any issues on the functions) and told to leave the error on console but keep one js file.

+Draft: Performance issue on mobile size of countries.html by lighthouse.

 ## VERSION CONTROL <a name="version-control-heading"></a>
 I use **[Git](https://git-scm.com/)** as a local repository and **[GitHub](https://github.com/)** as a remote repository.
 The process of version control is;